Blog – Mentor Scotland: “We are excited for the future”

 Every month, our blog will give you a unique opportunity to know more about Big Hearts’ work, with insights from our staff, volunteers and partner charities!

-As this week marked the start of Big Hearts’ Kinship Care summer programme, Heather McVeigh, Director of Mentor Scotland, reflects on their successful partnership with Big Hearts and the value of community support in raising awareness around Kinship Care.
+As this month marks two years of Big Hearts’ Kinship Care summer programme, Heather McVeigh, Director of Mentor Scotland, reflects on our successful partnership and the value of community support in raising awareness around Kinship Care.

 COMMUNITY, FOOTBALL & NEW OPPORTUNITIES FOR KINSHIP CARE FAMILIES